 Because of many things, Henderson - McCool Junction is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Henderson - McCool Junction really has some of the features that families look for when choosing a good community to raise children.
 Is Henderson - McCool Junction perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Being a small town, Henderson - McCool Junction does not have a public transit system used by locals to get to and from work.
+Henderson - McCool Junction is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Henderson - McCool Junction in 2022 was $35,825, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $143,300 for a family of four.
 However, Henderson - McCool Junction contains both very wealthy and poor people as well.